 Look for a simple and easy template, and build off of that if you can.
 Our leases are usually two or three pages.
 You don't need a 30-page lease.
 It's unlikely your tenants will read it, and it will probably include a lot of legal jargon that you and your tenants struggle to understand.

 You want to have enough information in your lease to protect yourself and share valuable information with your tenants, but you don't want it to be too crazy.
-Sometimes, landlords put everything they can in there and they include huge and cumbersome restrictions that will turn the tenants off.
+Sometimes, landlords put everything they can in there, and they include huge and cumbersome restrictions that will turn the tenants off.

 Make sure someone with a high school education can read and understand it.
-Remember, your tenants aren’t only seeing this - a judge may potentially see it.
+Remember, your tenants don’t only see this - a judge may potentially see it.
 If you ever have to evict or defend yourself in court against a tenant's claim, you want to make sure your lease holds up.

 The goal of your lease agreement is to minimize your risk without overburdening the tenant.
-If you have any questions about lease agreements and how to protect yourself as an Oakland landlord, please contact us at Mynd Property Management.
+If you have any questions about lease agreements and how to protect yourself as a landlord, please contact us at Mynd Property Management.
 We can help you find a great tenant and include all the state-specific language that your area requires.